scaljeri/eventhub-xxl/README.md

 ======================

 This is an Event Hub for event-based applications.
 It facilitates event-based communication between different parts of an application (Event driven system).
-Events can be namespaced

-    bar.foo1
+It support AMD and runs as a node package service too!

+Event names should have the form

+    bar
+    bar.foo1  // --> namespaced event name
     bar.foo2
     bar.bar1.foo1